Helmut List

-Helmut List (born December 12, 1941, Graz) is an Austrian engineer, businessman, and philanthropist.
-He holds the academic title of Professor Doctor.
+Helmut List (born 20 December 1941, Graz) is an Austrian engineer, businessman and philanthropist.
 He is CEO of AVL, (Anstalt für Verbrennungskraftmaschinen List, "List Institute for Combustion Engines") which was founded by his father, the engineer and inventor Hans List, in 1948.
-AVL operates globally and is based in Graz, capital of Austria's province Styria.

-The Helmut-List-Halle is named for him.
+The Helmut-List-Halle is named after him.
 It is a large multi-purpose cultural venue, serving for many events during the annual Styrian Autumn Festival.
 The hall features ideal acoustic conditions for classical concerts.